tsightler/ring-mqtt-ha-addon/.github/ISSUE_TEMPLATE/Do-Not-Open-Issues-on-this-Project.md

 ---
-name: Open New Issue
+name: Do *NOT* Open Issues on this Project
-about: Submit an new issue with the addon
+about: Submit issues in main ring-mqtt project
 title: "<---Please enter an brief summary of the issue--->"
 labels: issue
 assignees: tsightler